 It’s the height of hurricane season and recent hurricanes have affected many of our customers’ travel plans.
-If you are a CSA Travel Protection policyholder and your travel has been affected by Irma, Jose, Katia or another hurricane, please go here to file a claim.
-During storms, our Customer Service Center experiences high call volumes, so we encourage you to reach out to us at firstname.lastname@example.org or file a claim online.
+If you are a CSA Travel Protection policyholder and your travel has been affected by a hurricane, please go here to file a claim.
+During storms, our Customer Service Center experiences high call volumes, so we encourage you to contact us at firstname.lastname@example.org or file a claim online.

 Storm Coverage Cut-off Dates

 Customers are strongly encouraged to read their Description of Coverage or Insurance Policy for details regarding their available coverage.
 For plans that do offer coverage for adverse weather and natural disasters, please note that there is no coverage for:

 - Hurricane Michael under any plans purchased on or after October 8, 2018

 - Hurricane Leslie under any plans purchased on or after October 3, 2018

 - Hurricane Sergio under any plans purchased on or after October 1, 2018

 - Hurricane Walaka under any plans purchased on or after September 30, 2018

 - Hurricane Rosa under any plans purchased on or after September 26, 2018

 - Hurricane Isaac under any plans purchased on or after September 9, 2018